flightaware/tohil/Doc/reference/tohil_python_functions.rst

    Invoke a Tcl command while specifying each argument explicitly, and returns the result.

-   This way, even if some arguments contain Tcl metacharacters such as dollar sign, backslash, and square brackets, Tcl will not evaluate them.
+   Using tohil.call, even if some arguments contain Tcl metacharacters such as dollar sign, backslash, and square brackets, Tcl will not evaluate them.

    Zero or more arguments can be specified.
-If one or more arguments are specified, the first argument is the command name (could be a proc or a C function or whatever), and whatever additional positional arguments are passed as arguments to the command.
+If one or more arguments are specified, the first argument is the command name (which could be the name of a proc or a Tcl C function or whatever), and whatever additional positional arguments are passed as arguments to the command.

    If no arguments are specified, that's legal for Tcl.
-The Tcl interpreter will evaluate an empty string, and an empty result.
+The Tcl interpreter will evaluate an empty string, and return an empty result.

    The optional *to=* named parameter can specify a Python data type to return, such as *str*, *int*, *float*, *bool*, *list*, *set*,